 Less than 100 Grams

-Just like with strands that do not exceed the 100-gram limit, these wefts will fit fine pretty much anyone who has really thin hair.
+Just like with strands that do not exceed the 100-gram limit, these wefts will fit fine with pretty much anyone who has really thin hair.
 Likewise, if you have medium thickness hair and proceed to apply sets below our recommended weight, your hair will look skanky.

 100 to 160 Grams